 HS/51/00446 Erection of a secondary boys modern school for boys.
 Approved.

-19/05/1951 HS/67/00924 Addition to the building at The Grove School to form extension to Westlands School.
-Approved.
-14/09/1967 HS/CC/11/0876 The refurbishment and extension to the school and its amalgamation with the Grove School to provide a new mixed academy including new sports hall, 32 additional parking spaces, 100 covered cycle spaces and new boundary treatment.
+HS/67/00924 Addition to the building at The Grove School to form extension to with the Grove School to provide a new mixed academy including new sports hall, 32 additional parking spaces, 100 covered cycle spaces and new boundary treatment.
 Approved.
 01/12/2011